 After you've published a blog post and enabled comments, visitors can comment on your post and interact with comments left by others.
 This guide covers the ways visitors can participate in and moderate discussions.

-Note: Squarespace comments are text only.
+Note: Squarespace comments support plain text and Markdown language.
 To enable comments that support links, images, and other advanced features, use a third-party service like Disqus.

 Add a comment